 - In the lower-right corner of the page, click Set Whitelist and Next.

 Note DTS adds the CIDR blocks of DTS servers to the inbound rule of the source ECS instance and the whitelist of the destination ApsaraDB for Redis instance.
 This ensures that DTS servers can connect to the source and destination instances.

-- Select the processing mode of conflicting tables, and the objects to be synchronized.
+- Select the processing mode of conflicting tables and the objects to synchronize.